crypt0rr/kb/content/tools/framework/pkinittools/gettgtpkinit-py/index.md

 date : 2023-12-03T06:11:55+01:00
 # hidden : true
 # draft : true
-weight : 0
+weight : 30
 # tags : ['']
 ---

+---

-## gettgtpkinit.py - Requests a TGT using Kerberos PKINIT and either a PEM or PFX based certificate+key
+Requests a TGT using Kerberos PKINIT and either a PEM or PFX based certificate+key.

 ## Installation